 Sodium-heavy foods — everything from pickles, to chips, to pizza — have a tendency to leave you parched.

-When high levels of sodium flood your bloodstream, the body tries to compensate by increasing thirst, since drinking water can help bring your electrolyte levels back into balance, per March 2020 findings in Hypertension.
+When high levels of sodium flood your bloodstream, the body tries to compensate by increasing thirst, because drinking water can help bring your electrolyte levels back into balance, per March 2020 findings in Hypertension.

 5. You May Notice Some Heartburn